Nichiren Buddhism: Origin of the Fuji School

 Sanenaga defended his actions, claiming that it was customary for his political family to provide monetary donations and make homage to the Shinto shrine of the Kamakura shogunate.
 Nikō tolerated Sanenaga's acts, claiming that similar incidents occurred previously with the knowledge of Nichiren.
 Sanenaga sided with Nikō and Nikkō departed in 1289 from Minobu.
-He returned to his home in Suruga Province and established two temples: Taiseki-ji in the Fuji district and Honmonji in Omosu district.
+He returned to his home in Suruga Province and established two temples: Taiseki-ji in the Fuji district and Honmon-ji in Omosu district.
 He spent most of his life at the latter, where he trained his followers.

 According to Stone, it is not absolutely clear that Nikkō intended to completely break from the other senior disciples and start his own school.
 However, his followers claimed that he was the only one of the six senior disciples who maintained the purity of Nichiren's legacy.
 Two documents appeared, first mentioned and discovered by Taiseki-ji High Priest Nikkyo Shonin in 1488, claiming Nichiren transferred his teaching exclusively to Nikkō but their authenticity has been questioned.
 Taiseki-ji does not dispute that the original documents are missing but holds that certified copies are preserved in their repositories.
 In contrast, other Nichiren sects vehemently claim them as forgeries since they are not in the original handwriting of Nichiren or Nikkō, holding they were copied down by Nikkō's disciples after his death."

-In addition to using the letters to defend its claim to orthodoxy, the documents may have served to justify Taiseki-ji's claimed superiority over other Nikkō temples, especially Ikegami Honmon-ji, the site of Nichiren's tomb.
+In addition to using the letters to defend its claim to orthodoxy, the documents may have served to justify Taiseki-ji's claimed superiority over other Nikkō temples, especially Honmon-ji, the site of Nichiren's tomb.
 Even though there had been efforts by temples of the Nikkō lineage in the late 19th century to unify into one single separate Nichiren school the Kommon-ha, today's Nichiren Shōshū comprises only the Taiseki-ji temple and its dependent temples.
 It is not identical to the historical Nikkō or Fuji lineage.
-Parts of the Kommon-ha, the Honmon-Shu, eventually became part of Nichiren Shu in the 1950s.
-New religious movements like Sōka Gakkai, Shōshinkai, and Kenshōkai trace their origins to the Nichiren Shōshū school.
+Parts of the Kommon-ha, the Honmon-shū, eventually became part of Nichiren Shū in the 1950s.
+Japanese new religious movements such as the Sōka Gakkai, Shōshinkai, and Kenshōkai trace their origins to the Nichiren Shōshū school and they all eventually branched from it.